Mikahael/PCModderServerFiles-FINAL/README.md

 Thank You for all Using, kindly to give me some credit to those who use, Avarohana/PCModder

-#All rights to PCModder/Avarohana as the License states above.
+#To whom ever this may concern, All rights to Mikahael aka PCModder/Avarohana as the License states above.